Lakshmi Puja: India

 Lakshmi is believed to roam the earth on the night of the Lakshmi Puja.
+She searches for households where she will be welcomed, in which she will enter and spread prosperity and good fortune.
 On the evening of Lakshmi Puja, people open their doors and windows to welcome Lakshmi, and place diya lights on their windowsills and balcony ledges to invite her in.
+During the days leading up to Diwali, people will clean, repair and decorate their homes to make them suitable for welcoming the goddess.

 People wear new clothes or their best outfits as the evening approaches.
-Then, diyas are lit, pujas are offered to Lakshmi, and to one or more additional deities depending on the region of India; typically Ganesha, Saraswati, or Kubera.
-Lakshmi symbolises wealth and prosperity, and her blessings are invoked for a good year ahead.
+Then, the diyas are lit, pujas are offered to Lakshmi, and to one or more additional deities depending on the region of India; typically Ganesha, Saraswati, or Kubera.
+As Lakshmi symbolises wealth and prosperity, her blessings are invoked for a good year ahead.

 On this day, the mothers, who work hard all year, are praised by the family.
 Mothers are seen to embody a part of Lakshmi, the good fortune and prosperity of the household.
 Small earthenware lamps filled with oil are lighted and placed in rows by some Hindus along the parapets of temples and houses.
 Some set diyas adrift on rivers and streams.
 Important relationships and friendships are also recognised during the day, by visiting relatives and friends, exchanging gifts and sweets.

-It is popularly believed that Lakshmi likes cleanliness and will visit the cleanest house first.
+It is popularly believed that Lakshmi likes cleanliness, and visits the cleanest house first.
 Hence, offerings of haldi (turmeric) and sindoor (vermilion) are made on this day.
-In certain regions, Lakshmi Puja consists of a combined puja of five deities: Ganesha is worshipped at the beginning of every auspicious act as Vighneshvara; the goddess Lakshmi is worshipped in her three forms: Mahalakshmi, the goddess of wealth and money, Mahasaraswati, the goddess of books and learning, and Mahakali.
+In certain regions, Lakshmi Puja consists of a combined puja of five deities: Ganesha is worshipped at the beginning of every auspicious act as Vighneshvara; the goddess Lakshmi is worshipped in her three forms: Mahalakshmi, the goddess of wealth and prosperity, Mahasaraswati, the goddess of knowledge and learning, and Mahakali.
 Kubera the treasurer of the gods is also worshipped.

 In Bengal, the goddess Lakshmi is worshipped five days after Vijaya Dashami on the full moon day of Sharada.
-This is known as Kojagori Lokkhi Pujo (কোজাগরী লক্ষ্মী পুজো) in Bengali.
+This is known as Kojagori Lokkhi Pujo in Bengali.
 On this day generally, the goddess is worshipped at night.
-She is also worshipped in the form of banana trees (কলা বউ), designed clay cover of utensils (সরা), accompanied by a small boat containing five drums.
-She is also worshipped on the eve of Deepavali which is commonly known as Dipanwita Lokkhi puja (দীপান্বিতা লক্ষ্মী পুজো) or Alakshmi Viday (Leaving of Alakshmi).
+She is also worshipped in the form of banana trees, designed clay cover of utensils, accompanied by a small boat containing five drums.
+She is also worshipped on the eve of Deepavali which is commonly known as Dipanwita Lokkhi puja or Alakshmi Viday (The departure of Alakshmi).
 The goddess is also worshipped in the month of Bhadra (August–September) on Thursdays.
-She is worshipped as rice put into a utensil (হাঁড়ি) which is changed annually.
+She is worshipped as rice put into a utensil which is changed annually.
 This worship is also practiced in the month of Poush (December–January).

+In Odisha, Lakshmi Puja is an 11-day celebration where Lakshmi is worshiped in the form of Gajalakshmi.
+Gajalakshmi Puja traces its origin to Kumar Purnima which is also observed on this day – the last day of Ashvin month, marking the beginning of Kartika as per the Odia calendar.
+Kumar Purnima is mostly dedicated to all unmarried girls.